RichardLitt/low-resource-languages/README.md

   * [Machine](https://github.com/sillsdev/machine) Machine is a natural language processing library for .NET that is focused on providing tools for processing resource-poor languages (used by FLEx)
   * [Make-extensions](https://github.com/kscanne/make-extensions) Scripts for generating hunspell spellchecking extensions
   * [Minority Translate](https://bitbucket.org/andrjus/minoritytranslate/) Minority Translate is a simple program for helping content generation on smaller sized Wikipedias (actually any sized) by giving pointers to existing articles in other language Wikipedias, so that the user can easily translate or adapt existing texts and thus increase the size and useability of their Wikipedia editions.
+  * [morfessor](https://github.com/aalto-speech/morfessor) Morfessor is a tool for unsupervised and semi-supervised morphological segmentation
   * [moz-l10n-tiers](https://github.com/kscanne/moz-l10n-tiers) Creates a pseudo-locale to evaluate string prioritization for l10n
   * [Natural](https://github.com/NaturalNode/natural) *Javascript* general natural language facilities for node
   * [nishanimate](https://github.com/jpmontano/nishanimate) Facilitating Nishnaabe-language acquisition via animation video produced by the natural language processing of audio-accompanied text.